 Qurbani is the great sunnah of Ibrahim

-Qurbani is the sacrifice of an animal on the days of Eid Ul Adha, 10th to the 12th of Dhul Hijjah, it is a form of worship to please the Lord and following the footsteps of Ibrahim (May Allah be pleased with him).
-Qurbani is compulsory (wajib) on every person who has the Nisab – this is the minimum amount of wealth that makes a person liable for paying Zakah.
-It is 85g of gold or equivalent amount of money, the current value of this is approximately £3,000.
+Qurbani is the sacrifice of an animal on the days of Eid Ul Adha, 10th to the 12th of Dhul Hijjah, it is a form of worship to please the Lord and follow the footsteps of Ibrahim (May Allah be pleased with him).
+Qurbani is compulsory (wajib) for every person who has the Nisab – this is the minimum amount of wealth that makes a person liable for paying Zakah.
+It is 85g of gold or an equivalent amount of money, the current value of this is approximately £3500.

-Imam Hassan (may Allah be pleased with him) also reported that the Messenger (peace be upon him) said, “whoever makes the sacrifice of an animal that will create a barrier between him and hellfire” (Tabrani).
+Imam Hassan (may Allah be pleased with him) also reported that the Messenger (peace be upon him) said, “Whoever makes the sacrifice of an animal will create a barrier between him and hellfire” (Tabrani).